 Kharanaz Abandoned Village

-Kharanaq might not be on most peoples list of things to do in Yazd, but they would be missing out.
-This abandoned village offers you a unique view into 17th century farming village life.
-The little village used to flourish thanks to the surrounding farmland, drought bought farming activities to a standstill and the village fell into disarray.
+Kharanaz might not be on most people’s list of things to do in Yazd, but they would be missing out.
+This abandoned village offers you a unique view of 17th-century farming village life.
+The little village used to flourish thanks to the surrounding farmland, but drought bought farming activities to a standstill and the village fell into disarray.